Create Workspaces, Projects, Users and Roles

-This guide demonstrates how to create roles and user accounts which are required for the following tutorials.
+This quickstart demonstrates how to create workspaces, roles and users which are required for other tutorials.
 Meanwhile, you will learn how to create projects and DevOps projects within your workspace where your workloads are running.
-After this tutorial, you will become familiar with KubeSphere multi-tenant management system.
+After reading this tutorial, you will become familiar with the multi-tenant management system of KubeSphere.

 KubeSphere needs to be installed in your machine.

 The multi-tenant system of KubeSphere features three levels of hierarchical structure which are cluster, workspace, and project.
 A project in KubeSphere is a Kubernetes namespace.

 You are required to create a new workspace to work with instead of using the system workspace where system resources are running and most of them are viewable only.
 In addition, it is strongly recommended different tenants work with corresponding roles in a workspace for security considerations.